Zudoku

 Idle Scale-to-Zero

 This example uses the idle scale-to-zero policy by default (see the labels section in the Kraftfile).
 It means that the instance will scale-to-zero even in the presence of psql connections.
-To ensure that the instance is not put into standby even for long running queries (during which the connections are also idle), the PostgreSQL example makes use of scale-to-zero application support.
-To this end, we load the pg_ukc_scaletozero module into PostgreSQL, which suspends scale-to-zero during query processing.
+To ensure that the instance isn't put into standby even for long running queries (during which the connections are also idle).
+The PostgreSQL example makes use of scale-to-zero app support.
+To this end, the example loads the pg_ukc_scaletozero module into PostgreSQL, which suspends scale-to-zero during query processing.
 You can see this in action by running SELECT pg_sleep(10); and verifying that the instance keeps on running.

 kraft cloud instance list